 Who could provide me with another perspective that could disprove this belief?

-Work on Developing Your Confidence
+Work on Developing Your Self-Confidence

 Purposefully Put Yourself in Uncomfortable Situations

-Visualize Yourself Handling Embarrassment
+Visualize Yourself Handling Embarrassing Situations

-Prepare for Future Embarrassment
+Prepare for Future Embarrassing Scenarios

 Have a good think about the specific situations that have made you feel uneasy.
 Within these situations are lessons you must learn that may very well help you in the present moment.